Kolkata Knight Riders: Kit manufacturers and sponsors

 Multinational communications corporation Nokia was the official founding sponsor of the Kolkata Knight Riders and remained their principal sponsor until 2014.
 In 2015, Chinese mobile phone manufacturer Gionee took over as their principal sponsor and signed a three-year deal worth ₹540 million.
 In 2018, Nokia returned as the main sponsor of the Knight Riders, signing a two-year deal.
-Star Plus, Reebok, HDIL, Kit Kat, SB Nation, Doublemint, SAP AG, Asian Paints, Red FM 93.5, The Telegraph, Seiko, U.S. Polo Assn., Uber, Dish TV, Sansui Electric, Ola Cabs, Exide, Ibibo, Sprite, Dream11, Pepsi, Sony Music India, Royal Stag, Greenply, MoneyGram, Fever 104 FM and Pocari Sweat have all formerly been either co-sponsors or partners.
+Star Plus, Reebok, HDIL, Kit Kat, SB Nation, Doublemint, SAP AG, Asian Paints, Red FM 93.5, Seiko, U.S. Polo Assn., Uber, Philips, Dish TV, Sansui Electric, Ola Cabs, Exide, SRMB Steel, Lux Cozi, Ibibo, Sprite, Pepsi, Amul Organic, Bira 91, Royal Stag, Pocari Sweat, Sony Music India, Greenply, MoneyGram, Unacademy, Colgate, The Telegraph, Radio One and Fever 104 FM have all formerly been either co-sponsors or partners.

-In 2020, MPL became their principal sponsor.
-As of 2021, they have co-sponsorship deals with Jio, Lux Cozi, Colgate, Pentonic and Unacademy along with others.
-They also have partnerships with Kotak Mahindra Bank, BKT Tyres, Kingfisher Calendar, Amul Kool and MX Takatak.
-In 2022, the Esports app, WinZO Sports entered into a long-term partnership as the principal sponsor of the Kolkata Knight Riders.
+In 2020 and 2021, MPL became their principal sponsor.
+In 2022, the principal sponsor of the Kolkata Knight Riders was the Esports app WinZO Sports.
+For the 2023 season, their main sponsor was the fantasy sports app MyFab11.
+As of 2024, their main shirt sponsors are Dream11 and BKT Tyres.
+They have co-sponsorship deals with Jio, Acko General Insurance, JSW Paints, Vikram Solar and Manipal Hospitals.
+They also have partnerships with Thums Up, Big Ant Studios, RR Kabel and FanCode among others.

+Reebok was the official kit supplier for the Knight Riders from 2008 to 2013.
+For 2014 and 2015, U.S. Polo Assn. manufactured kits for the team.
+In 2021, Indian apparel brand Wrogn Active became the official merchandising partner of the Knight Riders.